damdamo/SVSKit/README.md

 ## What functionalities are available ?

-- Create a Petri net / fire a transition
+- Create a Petri net / fire a transition.
-- Create a set of predicate structures containing all markings that satisfy a CTL formula.
+- Create a set of predicate structures containing all markings that satisfy a CTL formula / return a set of predicate structures as a set of markings.
 - Check if a marking satisfies a CTL formula.
 - PNML parser, to import Petri nets from `pnml` file from a local source or a url.